How do I become a trainer in the Construction industry?

 In case you don't meet the requirements for the IQA course, you can study the IQA theory only unit.
 Once you have the knowledge you can convince your employer to entrust you with more responsibility and get access to assessors.
 This will increase your pay as a construction trainer assessor and also allow you to become a manager for other construction trainers and assessors!

 So, take your vocational learning to the next level to become an even better, more assured construction professional - after all, knowledge is power!
 For more information or to purchase a course, click on one of the options below and boost your construction trainer or assessor career.
-Alternatively, if you want to buy more than one course we encourage you to get in touch on [email protected] or 02033717309 so we can get you a package discount.
+Alternatively, if you want to buy more than one course we encourage you to get in touch- Contact us, so we can get you a package discount.
 It’ll be worth it!

 Construction Trainer Courses